|Pvt. Gordon M. Newman

 Air raids soon were nightly events.
 Japanese planes flying out of the airfield were loaded with bombs and carried extra gasoline tanks.
 Finally, all work on the airfield was stopped.

 On that day, the POWs were lined up by fours.
 The outside men had rope tied to their wrists to prevent escape.
-They were marched shoeless to the Tabunco Pier and arrived at noon.
-They were packed into the two holds of an unknown hell ship.
-400 POWs were in the first hold while the remaining 350 POWs were put in the second hold.
-In addition, several tons of Japanese baggage were packed into the hold.
+They were marched shoe-less to the Tabunco Pier and arrived there at noon.
+The POWs were packed into the two holds of an unknown ship.
+400 POWs were put in the forward hold while the remaining 350 POWs were put in the rear hold.
+In addition, several tons of Japanese baggage were packed into the holds.
 Around six that evening, the ship sailed.

-On August 24th, the ship arrived in Zamboanga where it waited for ten days until the Shinyo Maru arrived.
-The POWs were not allowed out of the holds and the conditions in the ship's holds were terrible.
+On August 24th, the ship arrived in Zamboanga where it waited for ten days for the Shinyo Maru to arrive.
+The POWs were not allowed out of the holds, during this time, and the conditions in the ship's holds were terrible.
 The holds were hot and steamy and the floors were covered with human waste.
 In addition, the longer the POWs were in the holds the stench became worse.
-During this time, the POWs were allowed on deck and sprayed with salt water.
+The smell got so bad that the Japanese allowed the POWs on deck and washed them down with salt water.

 On September 4th, the POWs were transferred onto the Shinyo Maru.
-250 POWs were put iu the ship's smaller hold, while the 500 POWs were its larger hold.
-That night, bombs from American planes landed alongside of the ship rocking an shaking it.
+250 POWs were put in the ship's smaller hold, while the 500 POWs were its larger hold.
+That night, bombs from American planes landed alongside of the ship rocking and shaking it.
 The POWs prayed for the ship would be hit.

 At 7:37 p.m. on Thursday, September 7th, the U.S.S Paddle spotted the convoy off the west coast of Mindanao at Sindangan Point.
 It fired two torpedoes at the ship.
 The first torpedo hit the ship in its main hold.
-Moments later, a second torpedo hit the ship.
-There was a gapping hole in the ship's side.
+Moments later, a second torpedo hit the ship, and there was a gaping hole in the ship's side.
 Those POWs still alive saw the bodies of the dead floating in the water as the hold filled with water.